 Lastly, you have to pass the GISCI Geospatial Core Technical Knowledge Exam.
-There are practice exams available to test out your knowledge beforehand.
 You will also have to provide a fee and proof that you fulfilled this criteria.
 If you fulfill the necessary requirements, you will be GISP certified.

 Once you earn your GISP, it’s for a three-year period.
 This means that you need to re-certify after this period is over.